Data4Democracy/datafordemocracy.org/pages/pages-root-folder/index.md

   text: 'Write some words about how many ongoing projects we have, maybe highlighting something new and/or exciting.
 Make the image something interesting from a project.'
   image: widget-1-302x182.jpg
 widget3:
-  title: "Technology Partners"
+  title: "Partners"
-  url: '/tech_partners/'
+  url: '/partners/'
   image: widget-github-303x182.jpg
   text: 'Make the image a collage of their logos.
-Write some words about how awesome people like supporting our work.
-We can link from here or link from the tech_partners page.'
+Write some words about how awesome people like supporting our work and working with us.'
 #
 # Use the call for action to show a button on the frontpage
 #